You Can Learn Tokenization End-to-End with Reinforcement Learning: Theory Method

 The model next-token cross-entropy loss outputted is thus conditional on a sampled tokenization strategy $a \sim \pi_\theta$, so we can formulate the problem of simultaneously learning the (potentially shared) parameters of the autoregressive model $p_\theta$ and the gating strategy $\pi_\theta$ as minimizing the next-token cross-entropy marginalized over all $a$:

-This is a case of a stochastic computation graph as in \citet{schulman2015gradient}, who show that the gradient of this likelihood can be computed as the expectation of the sum of two separate gradients, one being the standard next-token cross-entropy loss conditioned on the tokenization strategy and a correction term which can be interpreted as applying REINFORCE \citep{williams1992simple} to the tokenization strategy $\pi_\theta$ with the next-token cross-entropy as the reward:
+This is a case of a stochastic computation graph as in Schulman et al. \yrcite{schulman2015gradient}, who show that the gradient of this likelihood can be computed as the expectation of the sum of two separate gradients, one being the standard next-token cross-entropy loss conditioned on the tokenization strategy and a correction term which can be interpreted as applying REINFORCE \cite{williams1992simple} to the tokenization strategy $\pi_\theta$ with the next-token cross-entropy as the reward:

 See Appendix \ref{app:loss_breakdown} for a complete derivation.
 This type of estimator is known as a score function estimate.
 In particular this means that, in the large compute and data limit, performing gradient descent on the policy gradient term above will yield a locally optimal tokenization strategy.
 No such theoretical guarantee exists for the straight-through estimates we discuss in \S \ref{sec:prior_work_stes}.